MicrosoftDocs/azure-dev-docs/articles/ux-beta/app-db-javascript/deploy-nodejs-mongodb-app-service.md

 To connect to your Cosmos DB database, you need to provide the connection string for the database to your application.
 This is done in the sample application by reading the `DATABASE_URL` environment variable.
 When running locally, the sample application uses the [dotenv package](https://www.npmjs.com/package/dotenv) to read the connection string value from the `.env` file.

-When running in Azure, configuration values like connection strings can be stored in the *application settings* for an App Service.
-These values are then made available to your application as environment variables.
+When running in Azure, configuration values like connection strings can be stored in the *application settings* of the App Service hosting the web app.
+These values are then made available to your application as environment variables during runtime.
 In this way, the application accesses the connection string from `process.env` the same way whether being run locally or in Azure.
 Further, this eliminates the need to manage and deploy environment specific config files with your application.

 ### [Azure portal](#tab/azure-portal)